Convergence-Society/.github/profile/README.md

 > **An interdisciplinary student-led technical and research society exploring the convergence of Artificial Intelligence, Data Science, Computing, Mathematics, and emerging technologies.**

-Convergence Society brings together students driven by **research, engineering, and experimentation** to study challenging problems, develop rigorous technical understanding, and build meaningful systems.
+Convergence Society brings together students driven by **research, engineering, and experimentation** to study challenging problems, develop rigorous technical understanding, and build practical systems.

-We believe that impactful ideas often emerge at the **intersection of disciplines**.
-Our work combines mathematical foundations, computational methods, intelligent systems, and practical engineering to turn ideas into experiments, implementations, and open-source projects.
+Our work connects **mathematical foundations, computational methods, intelligent systems, and practical engineering** to turn ideas into experiments, implementations, and open-source projects.

 ## Research & Technical Areas